MWatty/the-office-memory-game-pet-edition/README.md

 ### Strategy

 The Office Memory Game - Pet Edition is a memory game website.
-It's a traditional card flipping memory game.
-The game will appeal to all age groups and animal lovers alike.
+It's a traditional card flipping recollection game.
 It's simple and fun with a dollop of competition.

-This website is for people of all ages and abilities, that are looking for a simple, free, easy to understand and easy to navigate game that tests your memory skills.
-This is going to be achieved by having a simple, minimalist layout and clear instructions on how to play.
-Visitors will want to come back time and time again to test their skills and assess how their improvements.
+This website is for people of all ages and abilities, that are looking for a simple, easy to understand and easy to navigate game that tests your memory skills.
+This is achieved by having a simple, minimalist layout with clear user instructions on how to play.
+Visitors will want to come back time and time again to test their skills and to try to beat their previous time.

 ### User Stories